ju4nqleyton/ju4nqleyton/README.md

 </div>

 <!--Intro start-->
-- 🔭 I’m currently working on **React, TypeScript, Node.js, and building frontend applications**
+- 🔭 I’m currently working on **React, TypeScript, Node.js, and building full-stack applications**
-- 🌱 I’m currently learning **how to create scalable applications with modern web technologies**
+- 🌱 I’m currently learning **how to create scalable and efficient full-stack solutions with modern web technologies**
-- ☁️ I have a keen interest in frontend development and improving user experiences
+- ☁️ I have a strong interest in both front-end and back-end development, aiming to enhance user experiences and build robust applications
 - 📚 I am constantly exploring new technologies and staying updated with the latest trends in web development
 - 📫 Feel free to reach me at **ju4nqleyton@gmail.com**
 <!--Intro end-->